 Social media marketing is an incredibly powerful tool.
 When it first rose to become a successful marketing platform about a decade ago, selling was simple.
 But, in the age where we have seen it all and don't fall for the same tactics, social media marketing is only effective when it rises above the noise.In our experiences, we've seen a couple of social media tactics in particular that have risen above the noise to gain engagement with remodeling clients and leads.

 Building Community and Value for Remodeling Clients and Their Neighbors

 Nobody hates having their house remodeled more than a homeowner, right?
 Except maybe their neighbors – the ones who have to put up with all the sounds but don’t end up with a gorgeous home at the end of it all.

-Imagine a remodeling company that went door to door around the neighborhood with a little Remodeling Care Package.
+Imagine small construction companies that went door to door around the neighborhood with a little Remodeling Care Package.
 It could include a bottle of wine “for when the project runs late” and some ear plugs “for when the project starts early”.
 And imagine how powerful a handwritten note would be, asking for people to follow along the progress by liking their Facebook page and following the album titled “Smith Sunroom Addition”.